 Our products are proprietary and were developed in-house by our research and development team.
 We believe that continual product innovation, focusing on our unique competency of precision neurostimulation, is essential to profitable growth and competitive advantage.
-Our 2023 research and development efforts are focused in two areas important to our future: 1) expanding our enterprise integration and population health analytics tools for DPNCheck users; and 2) further developing the Quell technology platform of disease-specific wearable neuromodulation products for chronic pain symptoms.
+Our 2024 research and development efforts are focused in two areas important to our future: 1) further development of the Quell technology platform of disease-specific wearable neuromodulation products for chronic pain and related symptoms and 2) improvement of our enterprise integration and health analytics tools for DPNCheck users.